Sewer Scope Drain Line Inspections In Oklahoma City

 What Is A Sewer Scope Inspection?
 How Does It Work?

 A sewer scope inspection is exactly what it sounds like.
-A professional inspector will inspect the sewer line of your home by inserting a flexible borescope camera into your pipes.
-Then, the camera will be guided into the sewer line, which drains your home’s wastewater into the sewer system.
+A professional inspector will inspect the sewer line of your home by inserting a high-definition camera into the line and guiding it through accessible portions.
+The access point is typically an exterior clean-out but a drain line scope can also be performed from a roof vent.

-Using this camera, the inspector will perform a comprehensive inspection of the sewer line, and look for things like cracks, damage to the lines, roots that have grown through the pipe, and any other potential concerns.
+Using this camera, the inspector will perform a comprehensive inspection of the sewer line, looking for things like cracks, damage to the lines, roots that have grown through the pipe, and any other potential concerns.
 The process takes about an hour.
-Then, your inspector will tell you what they have found, and provide you with a comprehensive, written report about the sewer line’s condition.
+Your inspector will tell you what they have found, and provide you with a comprehensive, written report about the sewer line’s condition.
+A Sewer Scope report sample can be viewed HERE.

-Everyone who is purchasing a home should have a sewer scope inspection.
+While no home is immune to damage to the main line, it is most often seen in homes that are 20+ years old or have trees in the area of the main line.
+Anyone who is purchasing a home should consider a sewer scope inspection.
 Periodic sewer scope inspections are also a good idea if you own a home, to ensure your pipe is in good condition.
 A few signs and indications that an inspection may be needed include:

 - Water that is backing up inside the house.